LanzJosephPelayo/2ECEB-ECE2112-PA-2/README.md

 standard deviation #--->  2.83
 `

-With the use of `.mean()` and `np.std()`  ,this allows the author to take the mean and standard deviation of the random 5X5 array much more quickly instead of hardcoding it.
+With the use of `np.mean()` and `np.std()`  ,this allows the author to take the mean and standard deviation of the random 5X5 array much more quickly instead of hardcoding it.
 It also allows the author to formulate and create the normalized array by utilizing the two functions to calculate its normalized value or z-score.
 Afterward, It allows to show the mean and it's standard deviation of the normalized values